-- Phase I of the Equestrian Area is being developed in cooperation with the non-profit group Fairfax4Horses.
-Demolition of unnecessary structures has been completed and construction has begun for Phase I which includes an outdoor riding ring.
-It is scheduled to be open in Summer 2014. - There continues to be some informal interest from proposers for options for the Sportsplex.
+- Phase I of the Equestrian Area is complete.
+The non-profit group Fairfax4Horses purchased and installed jumps for the riding ring. - There continues to be some informal interest from proposers for options for the Sportsplex.
 Funding is earmarked for infrastructure development for this project. - The championship disc golf facility continues to be used and improved by the Northern Virginia Disc Golf Association.
 Currently they are volunteering maintenance improvements and sponsoring fundraising events which include several annual tournaments.

-- Several park improvements and activities continue to transform this from a prison to a park.
+The Lorton Road widening project and the adaptive re-use project will have impacts to the current course layout.
+Staff is working with Northern Virginia Disc Golf Association to redesign the course in the affected areas. - Several park improvements and activities continue to transform this from a prison to a park.
 Several interpretive signs have been installed around Laurel Hill describing history and natural resources.
 Interpretive tours including hayrides have been enjoyed by dozens of community members.
-The Audubon Society continues to monitor bird populations on site. - The mountain bike trails have become part of an annual trail running race series and several other running groups have shown interest in having events on site.
-Nine (9) miles of trails have been constructed since 2010. - The Central Green and Heritage Recreation Areas are currently under design development to include, parking, picnic shelters, playground area, paved ADA trail, SWM and restroom facilities. - The Signage and Wayfinding design project has been completed with guidelines being developed for Park and Board of Supervisor owned property.
+The Audubon Society continues to monitor bird populations on site.

+- The mountain bike trails have become part of an annual trail running race series and several other running groups have shown interest in having events on site.
+Nine (9) miles of trails have been constructed since 2010.
+The Mid Atlantic Off Road Enthusiasts (MORE) have been actively assisting with trail maintenance and reporting issues with the trails. - The Central Green and Heritage Recreation Areas are currently under design development to include, parking, picnic shelters, playground area, paved ADA trail, SWM and restroom facilities. - The Signage and Wayfinding design project has been completed with guidelines being developed for Park and Board of Supervisor owned property.
 Conforming signs will be installed as funding becomes available. - The Laurel Hill Natural Resource Management Plan was completed in 2011 with plans for implementation as funding becomes available. - Portions of The Laurel Hill Greenway have been improved and paved from the Giles Run Parking Lot to the Barrel Bridge.
 Proffered trail connections to the Spring Hill community have been improved and accepted. - Several improvements to the Laurel Hill Golf Club were completed in 2012 including reconstruction of golf hole sand bunkers and construction of new tee areas.
 Additional improvements were completed in advance of the US Amateur Public Links Championship event in summer 2013. - Installation of a lateral grey water sewer line is underway to bring reclaimed water from the Noman Cole Treatment Plant to the Laurel Hill Golf Club.
-This will provide reduced cost irrigation for the golf course and assist the County in meeting environmental requirements associated with storm water discharges into the Chesapeake Bay. - Coordination with FCDOT's Lorton Road widening project has been ongoing and will continue with the construction that is scheduled to start in April 2014.
-A large portion of the road is on parkland and construction monitoring will become an important factor in ensuring the project stays within its boundaries. - Removal of invasive plants in large open areas of the park continues to be a maintenance focus.
-Regular scheduled mowing of the disc golf course and trails is on-going. - Building stabilization for the historic houses/features continues to be monitored and addressed as issues arise.
+This will provide reduced cost irrigation for the golf course and assist the County in meeting environmental requirements associated with storm water discharges into the Chesapeake Bay. - Coordination with FCDOT's Lorton Road widening project has been ongoing and will continue with the construction that started in April 2014.
+A large portion of the road is on parkland and construction monitoring is an important factor in preserving and protecting park resources. - Removal of invasive plants in large open areas of the park continues to be a maintenance focus.
+Regular scheduled mowing of the disc golf course and trails is on-going. - Building stabilization for the historic houses/features continues to be monitored and addressed as issues arise. - Development of a 90 ft. diamond ballfield to replace the existing field at the Adaptive Re-Use Area is being considered for various sites.